PgBiel/elembic/src/element.typ

   // (index: last-chain-index, revoking: name-revoked, name: none / name of the revoke itself)
   revoke-chain: (),

+  // This is set to true when a rule with '.within(eid)' is used.
+  track-ancestry: false,

   // Data for filtering.
   filters: (
     // Filters applying to this element.
 Each filter is associated with a rule below.